 - HIV/AIDS.
 Research on the effects of blue-green algae in people with HIV/AIDS is mixed.
 Some early research shows that taking blue-green algae by mouth reduces infections, stomach and intestinal problems, feelings of tiredness, and breathing problems in patients with HIV/AIDS.
 However, taking blue-green algae does not appear to improve CD4 cell counts or reduce viral load in HIV patients.

-- Malnutrition.
+- A condition caused by a poor diet or the body's inability to absorb nutrients.
 Early research on the use of blue-green algae in combination with other dietary treatments for malnutrition in infants and children shows conflicting results.
 Weight gain was seen in undernourished children who were given spirulina blue-green algae with a combination of millet, soy and peanut for 8 weeks.
 However, in another study, children up to 3 years-old who were given blue-green algae daily for 3 months did not gain weight more than those given general treatments to improve nutrition alone.

-- Menopausal symptoms.
+- Symptoms of menopause.
 An early study shows that taking blue-green algae by mouth lowers anxiety and depression in women going through menopause.
 However, it doesn't appear to reduce symptoms such as hot flashes.

 - Mental alertness.
 An early study shows that taking blue-green algae improves feelings of mental tiredness and scores on a mental math test.